Dave Hughes: Television

-In December 2013 Hughes resigned from his full-time position on The Project to return to stand-up comedy.
+In December 2013, Hughes resigned from his full-time position on The Project to return to stand-up comedy.
 Hughes would, however, appear once a week on the show from wherever he was around the country.
-Hughes is quoted as saying, "It's definitely a tough decision, as we have had so many unbelievable moments on the desk.
-You meet some of the biggest stars in the world and chat with them and have some wonderful times."
-Hughes later stated his reason for leaving The Project in 2016 with Mia Freedman on her podcast No Filter:The news cycle is so set, it's just the same.
-The news cycle rarely changes.
-We talk about the same things endlessly and no one's got the answers.
-Nothing's changed in so long.
-But to sit there every night and talk about the same things, it's just too much.
-I'm a comedian, so yeah, that's really why.
+Hughes later stated that his reason for leaving The Project: "... to sit there every night and talk about the same things, it's just too much.
+I'm a comedian, so yeah, that's really why".

-Hughes began a year-long round of stand-up engagements around Australia, in Adelaide in February 2014, where he and his family will be based for five weeks before moving onto other venues.
+Hughes began a year-long round of stand-up engagements around Australia, in Adelaide in February 2014, where he and his family were based for five weeks before moving onto other venues.

 In October 2014 Hughes guest-starred in an episode of ABC-TV's Julia Zemiro's Home Delivery, in which Zemiro accompanied Hughes back to his home-town of Warrnambool to reminisce about his childhood and to explore what influenced him to embark on a career in comedy.

 Hughes was the new solo host of Australia's Got Talent in 2016.

 Hughes returned to Network Ten in 2018 to host a new panel show, Hughesy, We Have a Problem.
 From 2019 to 2023, he was a panellist on The Masked Singer Australia for its full run.

 In 2025, Hughes appeared as a contestant on the eleventh season of I'm a Celebrity...Get Me Out of Here!.
 He was the sixth contestant to be eliminated.

-Hughes was on Season 4 of Taskmaster Australia which aired 27 March to 29 May 2025, alongside Lisa McCune, Tommy Little, Emma Holland and Takashi Wakasugi.
+Hughes was on Season 4 of Taskmaster Australia, which aired 27 March to 29 May 2025, alongside Lisa McCune, Tommy Little, Emma Holland and Takashi Wakasugi.

-Later that year, Network 10 announced that Hughes would appear as a team captain on the forthcoming revival of the game panel show Talking' 'Bout Your Generation.
+Later that year, Network 10 announced that Hughes would appear as a team captain on the forthcoming revival of the game panel show Talkin' 'Bout Your Generation.

 Radio

 Nova 100

-In December 2001 Hughes joined comedians Kate Langbroek and Dave O'Neil to co-host a weekday breakfast program Hughesy, Kate & Dave from 6am to 9am on Melbourne's Nova 100.
-In the past, he has worked for the Triple M network of Australian active rock radio stations.
-Dave O'Neil later left the station to join Vega 91.5.
+In December 2001, Hughes joined comedians Kate Langbroek and Dave O'Neil to co-host a weekday breakfast program Hughesy, Kate & Dave from 6am to 9am on Melbourne's Nova 100.
+He has also worked for the Triple M network of Australian active rock radio stations.